abbreviatedman/spellbound/data/quotes.md

 728
 00:41:43,134 --> 00:41:44,967
-I'd like to be known as...
+I'd like to be known as…

 729
 00:41:45,002 --> 00:41:48,504